Selling a House ‘As Is’ in Blaine

 What is ‘as is’ condition in real estate?

-When selling a house “as is,” in Blaine, the property’s general condition should already be accounted for in the home’s purchase price to the best of the seller’s knowledge.
+When selling a house “as is,” the general condition of the property should already be accounted for in the purchase price of the home to the best of the seller’s knowledge.

 Which types of homes are sold ‘as is’?

 Homes sold “as is” often need some work or may be cosmetically outdated.
-It’s not a label you’re likely to put on a listing in pristine, move-in-ready condition.
+It’s not a label you’re likely to put on a listing in pristine, turnkey condition.

 “As is” sales often attract investors searching for their next flip or buyers seeking a bargain, perhaps on a home in a great location with lots of potential.